websivustot/healthandfit/README.md

 We will calculate your daily energy needs based on your personal data of your gender, weight, height and age.

 This project's aim is to learn modern web-technologies such as JS, Node JS, React JS, Redux, MongoDB and related libraries.
-See the last version is in the "development" branch.
+See the last version in the "development" branch.

 ### Try on Heroku: https://healthandfit.herokuapp.com/